JdeH/Eden/README.md

 Using IronPython + WinForms
 -----------------------------

-Tutorial programs are in the tutorials directory
+Tutorial programs are in the tutorialWinForms directory

 Using CPython + Kivy
 ----------------------

-Some preliminary examples are in the kivyTest directory
+Some preliminary examples are in the preliminaryTutorialKivy directory

 Compatibility